 Stress has become commonplace around the holidays and often leads to overeating and health issues.
 Like it or not, many people use food as a form of escape from their holiday stress.
 When you are feeling bad, you often turn to something that makes you feel better, even if in the long run, what you turned to has negative consequences.
-That is why you need to be vigilant and proactive about your health, especially during the holidays, to avoid both stress and the looming threat of overeating.
+That is why you need to be vigilant and proactive about your health by doing things like taking matcha green tea pills to help with stress relief, especially during the holidays, to avoid both stress and the looming threat of overeating.

 Here are some of the most common symptoms of stress:

 - Lower energy

 Impaired immune function is perhaps the worst of all of these.
 The lower energy, nausea, and inability to sleep can all contribute to impaired immune function.
 When your immune system is not functioning as it should, you become more susceptible to illness and disease.
 This is one of the contributing factors leading to the regular cycles of colds during the holiday seasons.

 Overeating can be considered another symptom—indirectly—of stress.
 In order to combat the way you feel in times of stress, the quick release of pleasurable hormones acts as a reward, countering the negative feelings of stress.
 The human body was designed this way—to offer a reward for “good” things, such as eating.
 Of course, during the holidays it is far too easy to overeat, leading to negative effects on the body.

 - Increased risk of heart disease and high blood pressure

 - High glycemic load, which leads to an increased insulin response